 Essay

-Writer Insun Woo hears from artist Heesoo Kim about his search for universal truths, how his practice evolved from unexpected beginnings and what lies behind the masks of his anonymous figures.
+Writer Insun Woo hears from artist Heesoo Kim about his search for universal truths, how his practice evolved from unexpected beginnings, and what lies behind the masks of his anonymous figures.

-or art history.
+Though he has developed a uniquely captivating visual vocabulary, Kim didn’t set out to become a painter.
+While he grew up surrounded by images and objects – his father was both a photographer and an antiques collector – he never received formal training in art.
 “The truth is that I started out without much knowledge about modern and contemporary art,” he recalls.
 “I knew only a few famous painters, like Picasso, Matisse, and Van Gogh.”

 After completing his studies in Advertising and Design at Konkuk University in Seoul, South Korea, he spent his twenties working at a commercial photography studio, assisting with photoshoots of celebrities for magazines.
-There, he learned how to stage a scene, perfect lighting, and assemble effortlessly chic outfits for models – and eventually grew tired of all.
+There, he learned how to stage a scene, perfect the lighting, and assemble effortlessly chic outfits for models – and eventually grew tired of it all.
 “I’d joined the studio because I was always drawn to portrait photography, but I became disillusioned over time,” he says.
 “Being an introvert, I realised that I couldn’t easily connect with people I didn’t know well – which made it difficult to create images that I envisioned in my mind.
-I asked myself: What’s something I can do on my own, without having to rely on others for making?”
+I asked myself: What’s something I can do on my own, without having to rely on others to make?”

-Despite the lightness in his heart, Kim’s practice was grounded in discipline.
-He researched, drew, and painted fiercely.
-“At that time, I also thought I was late and was eager to create my own visual language.”
-To sustain this momentum, he needed to spend as much time as possible working on the act of drawing and painting itself.
-And so the framework Normal Life was born.
+And so Normal Life – the title under which Kim continues to make work to this day – was born.
 More a structure for practice than a conceptual thesis, a way to hold routine and instinct at once, the title gave the artist the freedom to choose what to depict.
 “Under this title, I could paint whatever I saw or imagined in daily life,” he says.
 “I thanked the heavens for this revelation.”

-This thread of practicality is central to how Kim has woven together his artistic language.
-The anonymous figures with neutral facial expressions and closed eyes, which have now become the artist’s signature style, arose less from a predetermined vision than from negotiating limitations as a self-taught artist.
-“I used to copy my friends’ Facebook profile photos for practice.
-Some looked like them and some really didn’t,” he recalls with a laugh.
+This thread of practicality rooted in sincerity is central to how Kim has woven together his artistic language.
+The anonymous figures with neutral facial expressions and closed eyes, which have now become the artist’s signature style, arose less from a predetermined vision than from negotiating limitations as a self-taught artist, as well as his artistic inspirations.

-His most recent body of work, on view at Unit under the subtitle Cliché, dives even further into the fabric of daily life.
-After a brief illness in the winter of 2024, Kim found himself preoccupied by what he calls “the obvious” in life, like love, rest, aging, and companionship – the kinds of moments that are often overlooked because of their ever-presence but feel newly significant when faced with life’s fragility.
+His most recent body of work, exhibited on Unit’s Voices platform under the subtitle Clichés, dives deeper into the fabric of daily life.
+After a brief illness in the winter of 2024, Kim found himself preoccupied by what he calls “the obvious” in life: love, rest, aging, companionship.
+These kinds of moments in life are often overlooked because of their ubiquity but feel newly significant when faced with life’s fragility.
+“I’m realising that ‘the cliché’ is actually what’s most important,” says Kim.
+“Throughout the past three to four months, I’ve been trying to focus on the natural, most routine things in both my daily life and practice.”

-Two figures embracing each other, lying in bed, blanketed in deep, palpable calm.
-These are the kinds of images Kim has returned to in the series.
 In a landscape of contemporary art that often asks to be deciphered, Kim’s works perform differently.
 They open up a space and a moment – to rest, to feel, and to return to what has always been there.
+And with the abundance Normal Life has to offer, Kim has no reason to stop.
+Into his eighties – perhaps even nineties – he will keep tending to the small facets of ordinary life.

 Discover the Artist